 - a.
 Use 2-inch labels. - b.
 All information on barcoded labels must be machine-printed.
 Alterations to preprinted barcoded labels (e.g., handwritten changes) may not be made. - c.
 Barcoded labels must be inserted completely into the label holder on the tray to prevent their loss during transport and processing. - d.
-Mailer-produced barcoded labels must meet the standards in 708.6.0, Standards for Barcoded Tray Labels, Sack Labels, and Container Placards. - e.
-Intelligent Mail Tray labels must be used with mailings entered under the full-service automation option (see 705.24.0).
+Mailer-produced barcoded labels must meet the standards in 708.6.0. - e.
+Intelligent Mail Tray labels must be used with mailings entered under the full-service automation option (see 705.23.0).